outaagunga/documentation/AI_for_research.md

-My litle promp to help me read long contents with the help of AI
+My litle prompt to help me read long contents with the help of AI
 ```bash
 Summarize this so that I understand the concept without having to read again
 ```

-**AI-Powered Online Research Workflow**
+**For Doing Academic Research Paper from srcatch:**  ## Go To This Section **AI-Powered Online Research Workflow**

 **Step 1: Define Your Research Goal**